Huntsman spider fact sheet | Field of Mars EEC

 Avoid unnecessary pesticide use, especially around gardens and outdoor areas where spiders and other small animals live.
 Pesticides can harm predators as well as the insects they eat.

 If you see a huntsman spider, observe it from a safe distance and do not try to handle it.
-If one enters a building, ask an adult to help move it outside safely rather than squashing it.
+If a huntsman spider enters a building, observe it from a safe distance and ask an adult to move it outside safely.

 Related fact sheets